chrispalasz/bitcoin-only/README.md

 # Bitcoin-Only

-This is the repository for [bitcoin-only.com](https://bitcoin-only.com).
+This is the repository for [bitcoinclassroom.org](http://www.bitcoinclassroom.org).

-[Click Here](https://github.com/bitcoin-only/bitcoin-only/issues/new/choose) to raise an issue (e.g. to request content be added).

 ![](/static/og-image.png)